StatCan/egp-crn/docs/source/road_network_collapse/meshblock_creation.rst

 .. admonition:: Definition

-    Untouchable BOs: A subset of BOs which must exist in the dataset for other EGP projects.
+    Untouchable BOs: A subset of BOs which must exist in the dataset for other CRN projects.
 These BO geometries can be modified and even deleted (if replaced by an NRN road), but the identifier (``ngd_uid``) must still exist in the dataset.